How to Say the Days of the Week in Spanish?

 Thursday – Jueves

 The Spanish language has a rich history dating back to the days of the Roman Empire.
 The Romance languages, of which Spanish is a part, are all derived from Latin.
 Consequently, many words in Spanish have their roots in Latin.
 One such word is jueves, meaning Thursday.
-It comes from the Latin dies Jovis, Jove, or day of Jupiter.
+It comes from the Latin dies Jovis, Jove, or the day of Jupiter.

 Friday – Viernes

-The days of the week in Spanish all have biblical roots.
+The days of the week all have biblical roots.
 Friday, or viernes, comes from the Latin word for seven.
 In Spanish, this day is named after the planet Venus.
 The French also called this day venerdì, which eventually became viernes in Spanish.
 Friday is considered an unlucky day in some cultures because it is the day that Jesus was crucified.
 In Spain, however, Friday is just another workday.
 If you’re taking Spanish lessons, you’ll need to know how to say all days of the week in Spanish, and this includes Friday!

-We have also one blog that makes you happy: Read Top 20 Spanish Jokes.
+We also have one blog that makes you happy: Read Top 20 Spanish Jokes.

 Saturday – Sábado

 The word for Saturday in Spanish is sábado.
-This word comes from the Latin word sabbatum, and the Hebrew word, sabbath, which means rest day.
+This word comes from the Latin word sabbatum and the Hebrew word sabbath, which means rest day.
 In Spanish, Saturday is often referred to as el fin de semana, which means the weekend.
 Saturday is the sixth day of the week in Spanish.

 Sunday – Domingo